298 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 296 Beacon to the east and 300 Beacon to the west.

 Clara Dabney died in October of 1899.
 Lewis Dabney continued to live at 298 Beacon with their children.

-Frederick Dabney, a stockbroker, married in April of 1900 to Elizabeth Elliot Fay.
-After their marriage, they moved to 199 Bay State Road.
+Frederick Dabney, a stockbroker, married in April of 1900 to Elizabeth Elliot Fay of 418 Beacon.
+After their marriage, they lived at 199 Bay State Road.

 Caroline Dabney married in November of 1906 to Augustin Hamilton Parker, a banker and broker.
 After their marriage, they lived with her father at 298 Beacon, but moved soon thereafter to Dover.